sbazaz/uldaq/README.md

   $ ./AIn
 ```

-### Python interface
+### Python interface for UL for Linux
 ---------------------
-- To install the Python interface, follow the build instructions above, then go to https://pypi.org/project/uldaq/
+- Follow the build instructions above, then go to https://pypi.org/project/uldaq/ to install the Python interface.